rajaraodv/redispubsub/README.md

 <br>

 ## Chat App ##
-One of the most common things people build on Node.js are real-time apps like chat apps or social-networking apps etc.
+One of the most common things people build on Node.js are real-time apps like chat apps, social-networking apps etc. There are lots of examples of how to build such an app on the web but it's hard to find an example that shows how to configure  apps running in the cloud with multiple instances, how to deal w/ app sessions, sticky sessions, how to deal w/ server scale up/down, crash or restart etc.

-The main objective of this project is to show how to build a real-time apps that can scale on Cloud Foundry.
+So the main objective of this project is to show how to build a real-time apps that can horizontally scale on a PaaS environment like Cloud Foundry.
-And secondly show how to handle some of the common issues such apps face when server instances are scaled up or when server instaces go down in a PaaS environment.
+And secondly show how to handle some of the common issues such apps face like: dealing with app sessions, sticky sessions, server scaling, server restart/crash etc. in a multi-instance PaaS environment.

 Specifically, we will be building an Express based Chat app that uses Socket.io & Redis that shows: